-Private retailers to sell marijuana in Manitoba: Pallister
+Marijuana to be sold through private stores in Manitoba

 Ontario is planning to establish stand-alone government-run stores offering a set price.

-New Brunswick has said it will also use a Crown corporation model, and a legislature committee has recommended the minimum age at 19.
+New Brunswick has said it will also use a Crown corporation model and a legislature committee has recommended the minimum age at 19.

+Manitoba's move to allow private sales was welcomed by Chief Christian Sinclair of the Opaskwayak Cree Nation in northern Manitoba.
+The community has partnered with National Access Cannabis, a private firm that has helped people seeking medical marijuana.
+It plans on bidding for the right to sell recreational pot.

+"Recognizing the fact that the federal government said that First Nations will play a role in this industry, in whatever fashion that may be, we see that from the economic side for sure," Sinclair said.

 The Globe invites you to share your views.
 Please stay on topic and be respectful to everyone.
 For more information on our commenting policies and how our community-based moderation works, please read our Community Guidelines and our Terms and Conditions.